hamzakindi/hackingchildhoodtrauma/README.md

 I am following the hot roder sprit here as well.
 This video sum it up beautifully.
 That is pretty much the same sprit I see in hackers' culture too. https://www.youtube.com/watch?v=DrVzANUZDKs

+Another approach I am throwing in the mix here is participatory design.
+Here, for truama, the 'customers' will be self, exiles, firefighters and managers.
+I am not going to supress any of their voices.
+I am going keep all of them on board and include them in this hack as collaborators.